lileiting/gfat/impact_factor/README.md

 names.
 Note that the pattern is case-insensitive and journal names are abbreviations, not full names.

+The year 2015 here means impact factor released in June 2015, the formal name of this version of data is "2014 JCR Science Edition".

 Databases
 ------
 * [Google Scholar](https://scholar.google.com)